stanfy/enroscar/goro/README.md

 ```

 Queue is defined with a name.
 Goro does not limit number of your queues and lazily creates a new
 queue when a new name is passed.
+Controlling number of queues (actually number of different strings
+you pass to Goro) is your responsibility.

 While operations scheduled for the same queue are guaranteed to be executed sequentially,
 operations in different queues may be executed in parallel.